 The hasBody() function is provided here as an example that could be useful in the apiRequest to properly format the request, so that GET and DELETE use the parameters as key-value pairs, while the PUT and POST use it as JSON.

 There is another enum we define in the APIClient library, that provides shortcuts to actual services via the toString() function.
 We saw this in the ViewController used as APIService.GOOD_JSON.
-We will extend this later to add other services and also provide a function to return the suffix we might want to use for some calls, but for now this is the basic format:
+We will extend this later to add other services and also provide a function to return the suffix we might want to use for some calls, but for now Listing 13-16 shows the basic format:

+Listing 13-16.
+The APIService enum

 enum APIService {